See my favorite seasonal finds in my Amazon shop!

 Chia seeds fight production of free radicals, protecting your cell molecules and helping to slow aging, and they help prevent disease.
 And they are a high-quality protein.

-I like to soak the chia seeds in water for 5 minutes before eating.
-Soaking them makes them more bioavailable to us when we eat them, which means we absorb more of the nutrients.
+I start by soaking the chia seeds in water for 5 minutes before eating.
+This isn’t a necessary step, however, soaking them makes them more bioavailable to us when we eat them, which means we absorb more of the nutrients.
 You’ll see that this opens them up and they grow slightly bigger and softer.

-After they are done soaking I like to toss my chia seeds right into the blender with the rest of the ingredients so that they are smooth (I do this with my smoothies, too).
-But if you like a chunkier texture to your pudding you can blend everything else and then simply stir the chia seeds whole into the mixture after blending.
+Next, I place all the rest of my ingredients into the blender, and after the 5 minutes, in go the soaked chia seeds.
+(Note: if you like a chunkier texture to your pudding you can blend everything else and then simply stir the chia seeds whole into the mixture after blending.)

-This recipe is pretty simple – you just add all the ingredients to the blender and mix.
+Blend it up for about a minute, and you’re ready to eat this paleo pumpkin pudding snack!
 If you want to add some coco-whip on top, that’s just as easy, and also no-bake – see my recipe below.
 Win-win!

 Servings